Doctor insights on:

 Tests and Symptoms: Symptoms of low thyroid function are commonly fatigue, weight gain, heavy periods (females), dry skin, hair thinning and loss, depression and constipation.
 Tsh, free T3 (liothyronine) and free T4 (if TSH is borderline) as well as some other older tests like morning baseline temperature and tendon reflex testing can all detect low thyroid function. ...Read moreSee 1 more doctor answer

 Hypothyroidism: You will begin to feel terrible.
 Cold, fatigued, constipated, foggy-headed, cholesterol goes up.
 Not pleasant. ...Read more

-Too little hormone: The thyroid makes thyroid hormone, the main one is t4, which is converted in other tissues to t3.
+Too little hormone: The thyroid makes thyroid hormone, the main one is t4, which is converted in other tissues to t3 (liothyronine).
 An underactive thyroid makes too little thyroid hormone.
 You feel sluggish, bloated, constipated, cold.
 It is treated by taking replacement hormone levothyroxine.
 The thyroid also makes calcitonin, which is involved in calcium metabolism, but it is a weak hormone in humans and not replaced. ...Read moreSee 1 more doctor answer

 - Talk to a doctor online

 - Can a underactive thyroid make you infertile?